ETAP 22i

 The ETAP 22i is a Belgian trailerable sailboat that was designed by Jacques de Ridder as a cruiser and first built in 1983.

 Production

-The design was built by ETAP Yachting in Lokeren, Belgium between 1983 and 1996, with 550 boats completed, but it is now out of production.
+The design was built by ETAP Yachting in Malle, Belgium between 1983 and 1996, with 550 boats completed, but it is now out of production.

 Design

 The ETAP 22i is a recreational keelboat, built predominantly of fibreglass, with wood trim.
 It has a fractional sloop rig, a raked stem, a plumb transom, a transom-hung rudder controlled by a tiller and a weighted bulb lifting keel.
 The keel is raised and lowered with a worm gear operated from on deck.
 It displaces 2149 lb and carries 518 lb of cast iron ballast.

 The boat has closed cell foam sandwich compartments that render it unsinkable.

 The boat has a draft of 4.10 ft with the lifting keel extended and 1.31 ft with it retracted, allowing operation in shallow water, or ground transportation on a trailer.

 The boat is normally fitted with a small 3 to 6 hp outboard motor for docking and manoeuvring, mounted in a stern well.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settee quarter berths in the main cabin along with a drop-leaf table.
 The galley is located on both sides, just aft of the bow cabin.
 The galley is equipped with a two-burner stove and a sink.
 The head is located under the "V"-berth in the bow cabin.
 Cabin headroom is 54 in.

 The design has a hull speed of 5.9 kn.